Vectordiary

 Screenshot of layer panel

 The symbols below were created using the Text Tool and the MetDemo font with a Font Size of 16 px.
 The fill color is the same neutral color as the staff stroke color, and the stroke for the text is None.
 Type the symbols and notes of your choosing.
-The letters/symbols : (colon), K, Q, and W in the MetDemo font creates the treble clef, sharp symbol, and quarter and half notes.
+(Alprazolam) The letters/symbols : (colon), K, Q, and W in the MetDemo font creates the treble clef, sharp symbol, and quarter and half notes.

 Screenshot of musical notations